teburd/hottub/README.md

 There is a benchmark as part of the test suite which can be run to give you an idea of the overhead of hottubs worker pool management routines.

+Several implementations were tried prior to settling on this one, including an ETS table with N workers using rand() mod n_workers selection, trying to find an available worker from there linearly.
+This was found to perform faster in some cases, but very poorly in the worst case.
+See the git history for more information.

 Example Usage